-COVID-19 alerts updated on September 9, 2021, to include helpful tips for indoor dining
+COVID-19 alerts updated on November 23, 2021, to include updates on face coverings

 As of June 30, 2021, most COVID-19 restrictions and mandates have been lifted throughout Oregon.
 We are excited to welcome visitors back to the Willamette Valley and want to share a few tips, resources, and ideas for making the most of your next visit.
 And to ensure the health and safety of our region, we’re asking that any visit to the Willamette Valley be planned with flexibility, caution, and respect for our communities.

 As part of that effort, we encourage visitors to support small businesses; have patience as restaurants, shops, and tasting rooms get up to speed; and follow all business-specific guidelines that may remain in place.
 Together, we can ensure a Responsible Reopening and foster a safe environment for all.

 Given the fluid nature of the situation, these resources will be helpful for having the best possible visit and explaining what it might mean for your next trip

 What to Know Before Planning Your Next Visit to the Willamette Valley

 Many of the state-mandated restrictions and requirements associated with COVID-19 have been lifted.
 (That said, mandates on face coverings were reinstated in August 2021, to combat the spread of the Delta variant.)
 Here’s what’s new—and what to expect on your next visit: